diehlpk/diehlpk.github.io/cv/index.md

   - Peridynamics theory for composite materials
   - Benchmark of simulations against experimental data.
   - Assembly of experimental data for comparison with simulations
+  - Application of machine learning to experiments and simulations
 * High Performance Computing
   - Large simulations on hybrid cluster architectures
   - The C++ Standard Library for Parallelism and Concurrency ([HPX](http://stellar-group.org/libraries/hpx/))